dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.5.6

+###### Improvements
+- We are moving the `ddg_automation_abandonedcarts` cron job to its own cron group, in order to protect it from scheduling delays caused by over-running sync jobs.
+- We've added a Content Security Policy whitelist for specific domains used by this module.

 # 4.5.5

 ###### Improvements